arjanflac/polymath-system-prompt/README.md

 > **Archived from my *Chorus* multi-model workflow.**

-This repository hosts a "Cognitive Architecture" system prompt designed to force Large Language Models (LLMs) out of their default "conversational" mode and into a **First Principles** thinking mode.
+Cognitive Architecture system prompt designed to force Large Language Models (LLMs) out of their default "conversational" mode and into a **First Principles** thinking mode.

-It was originally developed to standardize output quality across different models (GPT-4, Claude 3.5, Gemini 1.5) within the *Chorus* app.
+It was originally developed to standardize output quality across different models (GPT, Claude, Gemini) within the *Chorus* app.

 ## ⚡ The Problem
 Default LLMs are trained to be "helpful assistants."
 When asked for advice, they tend to: